-I met Sims Foster a decade ago through a confluence of friends and work, when he was the rising star of a high-end boutique hotel group.
+I met Sims Foster a decade ago through a confluence of friends and work when he was the rising star of a high-end, boutique hotel group.
 His professional mandate was opening restaurants with celebrity chefs, and I was both impressed with his intuitive knowledge of the field and thrilled by the passion he poured into his work.
-I was also secretly charmed that he hailed from the Catskills region so close to where I spent childhood summers at my grandparents’ hotel, Forman’s Manor.
+I was also secretly charmed that he hailed from the Catskills region so close to my grandparents’ hotel, Forman’s Manor, where I spent my childhood summers.
 “Note to self,” I said: “This is one to watch.”
 A few years later, I wasn’t surprised to hear that Sims was setting out on his own, teaming up with his wife to develop properties near his hometown.
 After staying and dining at one of his first hotels, I knew he was on the road to creating something very special by pulling threads of the past into the future.
 Clearly, Condé Nast Traveler agrees, placing his newest property, The DeBruce, on this year’s highly selective Hot List.

 "An Eyewitness Account of The Catskills’ Journey from Borscht Belt to Love Beads to Locally Cured Bacon"